Loviisa: From 1950 onwards

 From 1983 to 1985 a state granary was built in the Valko harbour, containing sixteen silos slightly over 80 metres tall.
 The bypass to the north of the city centre could be taken into use in 1989.
 The extension of the highway between Porvoo and Koskenkylä to Loviisa had been completed five years earlier.
 In 1999 the part of the highway between Porvoo and Koskenkylä had been changed to a motorway.
 In the early 2010s the motorway was extended from Koskenkylä to Kotka and Hamina (the current motorway reaches up to the Vaalimaa border station against Russia).
 In 1995 the city of Loviisa celebrated its 250th anniversary and professor Sirén's history of the city was published in Finnish and Swedish.

-Pernaja, Liljendal and Ruotsinpyhtää were annexed to Loviisa on 1 January 2010.
+Pernå, Liljendal and Ruotsinpyhtää were annexed to Loviisa on 1 January 2010.
 The annexation was done according to the municipalities' own proposals, Lapinärvi had decided not to undergo annexation.
 At the same time, the area of Haavisto-Vastila which had belonged to Ruotsinpyhtää was annexed to the municipality of Pyhtää.
 The annexation was led by Loviisa mayor Olavi Kaleva.
 The new municipality received an annexation grant of about 6.2 million euro from the state.
 Kaleva resigned from his post in spring 2017.
 The reason for his resignation was disagreement with the city council.
 In December 2017 Kaleva was succeeded by Jan D. Oker-Blom for a fixed term of seven years.
 In October 2018 the board of the Suomen Asuntomessut cooperative decided to award the 2023 event to Loviisa.

 Geography

-Loviisa is located 77 kilometres to the east of Helsinki (as the crow flies).
+Loviisa is located 77 kilometres to the east of Helsinki.
 The closest neighbouring municipalities are Porvoo to the west and Kotka to the east.
 Of the surface area of the municipality of Loviisa, 819.81 square kilometres are land, 25.83 square kilometres are inland waters and 905.88 square kilometres are sea.
 The land area of Loviisa is larger than that of Porvoo or Kotka, and even larger than those of Helsinki, Vantaa and Espoo put together.
 There are about forty lakes in the municipality, of which the largest is Hopjärvi (Tammijärvi is even larger but only a small part of it is located in Loviisa).
 Other large lakes include Lappominjärvi, Sarvalaxträsket, Särkjärvi and Teutjärvi.
 The rivers of Koskenkylänjoki, Loviisanjoki and Taasianjoki, as well as the western branches of the Kymi river run through Loviisa.